 The UK's Capri consortium is showcasing project findings in a virtual museum which recommends further cross-sector collaboration to accelerate confidence in connected and autonomous vehicles (C/AVs).

-The Aecom-led consortium concluded a three-year project aimed at building trust in AVs with a blueprint designed to support the commercial use of these vehicles in shopping centres, business parks and hospitals.
+The Aecom-led consortium concluded a three-year project aimed at building trust in autonomous vehicles with a blueprint designed to support the commercial use of these vehicles in shopping centres, business parks and hospitals.

-The project involved AV trials with passengers in busy pedestrian areas and on private roads with a remote steward.
+The project involved autonomous vehicle trials with passengers in busy pedestrian areas and on private roads with a remote steward.

 It also allowed partners such as Dynniq, Aimsun and Loughborough University to develop autonomous pods and gain an understanding of their viability and potential future uses.